If you’ve logged into the StoriesOnBoard app recently, you may already have come across a brand new workspace dashboard with several new features.

 Can’t see the end of all the user stories you created?
 We got some good news for you!
-The Your story maps menu has been equipped with a variety of features that facilitate effortless management of many user stories.
+The Your story maps menu has been equipped with a variety of features that facilitate the effortless management of many user stories.

 - Use the Search Bar to find the story map you are looking for.

-- Create collections to organise story maps.
+- Create collections to organize story maps.

-- Switch to a List View and sort story maps according to name, date and visibility so that you can find what you’re looking for in just a few clicks.
+- Switch to a List View and sort story maps according to name, date, and visibility so that you can find what you’re looking for in just a few clicks.

 Advanced user management